 Plus: Blue Jackets make preseason debutby John Kreiser @jkreiser7713 / NHL.com Managing Editor

 THIS DATE IN HISTORY: Sept.
 20

-1951: Guy Lafleur, arguably the biggest star of the Montreal Canadiens dynasty in the late 1970s, is born in Thurso, Quebec.
+1951: Guy Lafleur, arguably the biggest star during the Montreal Canadiens' dynasty years of the late 1970s, is born in Thurso, Quebec.

 Lafleur retires early in the 1984-85 season and is elected to the Hockey Hall of Fame in 1988.
-But at 37, he returns to the NHL with the New York Rangers in 1988-89, and scores 45 points (18 goals, 27 assists) for the Rangers, who trade him to the Quebec Nordiques in the summer of 1989.
-He plays two seasons with the Nordiques before retiring for good in 1991 with 1,353 points (560 goals, 793 assists) in 1,126 games in the League.
+But at 37, he returns to the NHL with the New York Rangers for the 1988-89 season, finishing with 45 points (18 goals, 27 assists).
+The Rangers trade him to the Quebec Nordiques in the summer of 1989, and he plays two more seasons before retiring for good in 1991 with 1,353 points (560 goals, 793 assists) in 1,126 games.

-1991: In a trade that winds up helping each team win the Stanley Cup, the Montreal Canadiens send forwards Stephane Richer and Tom Chorske to the New Jersey Devils for forward Kirk Muller and goaltender Roland Melanson.
-Muller helps the Canadiens win the Cup in 1993; Richer and Chorske are part of New Jersey's Cup-winning team in 1995.
+1991: In a trade that winds up helping each team win the Stanley Cup, the Canadiens send forwards Stephane Richer and Tom Chorske to the New Jersey Devils for forward Kirk Muller and goalie Roland Melanson.
+Muller and the Canadiens win the Cup in 1993; Richer and Chorske are part of New Jersey's championship team in 1995.

 2000: The NHL returns to Ohio for the first time since the demise of the Cleveland Barons in 1978 when the Columbus Blue Jackets, one of two expansion teams entering the League for the 2000-01 season, play their first home game at Nationwide Arena.
 The Blue Jackets defeat the Detroit Red Wings 5-2 in a preseason game that draws a packed house of 18,136.